layerfMRI/Topology_tools/README.rst

 	https://layerfmri.com/analysispipeline/

 3.)
-Tutorial on the alignement of the anatomical data to the fucntional data:
+Tutorial on the alignment of the anatomical data to the functional data:

 	https://layerfmri.com/high-quality-registration/